thachmai/thachmai.github.io/_posts/2015-04-30-running-mongodb-container.md

 Alternatively, you can also execute `sudo docker stop $(sudo docker ps -q)` as a shortcut to stop *all* running containers.

+# Conclusion

+You might rightfully ask what the advantage of doing all this is.
+After all, `apt-get install` would take roughly the same amount of time and effort.

+For me, running a MongoDB as a container makes the process of automation simpler.
+We can now think of an instance of MongoDB as a contract, you give it a data volume, the container in turn exposes a TCP port for you to connect to.

+The real advantage of 'dockerizing' your MongoDB becomes more apparent once we get to [container linking](https://docs.docker.com/userguide/dockerlinks/) and [orchestration](http://kubernetes.io/); some more advanced topics that I hope to cover in a future post.